typesafedev/typesafedev.github.io/index.md

 27. Count 3 and bow respectfully while looking at opponent, not looking at the floor.
 28. Count 3 straighten up and look forwards.

-## Kata Gekisai Dai Ichi - Renzoku bunkai defensive side
+## Kata Gekisai Dai Ichi - Renzoku bunkai attacking side
 Slightly more advanced straight line kata practiced with a partner performing the kata side

 1. (South) Begin in musubi dachi.
 Face mainly south for rest of this kata.